Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/VotingBundle/Resources/doc/facebook.md

 The following information is saved when such an event has been triggered :

+### Data

-* Reference : the URL which has been liked
+The field "Reference" will hold the URL which has been liked.
-* IP : The IP address of the user who liked
-* Value : The value this particular like is worth, default value is set to 1 and can be overridden by any integer value
-* Timestamp : The timestamp of the like (automatically filled in on PrePersist)

 ### Route

-The route "/voting-facebooklike" is being used for the Facebook Like callback AJAX request
+The route "/voting-facebooklike" is being used for the Facebook Like callback AJAX request.

 ### Snippet

 Add the following code to your template.
+This only adds the callback javascript function to your template and does not supply a Like button.
+You will need to include this piece of code only once to your page, it will work for all Like buttons.

 ```twig
     {% include 'KunstmaanVotingBundle:Facebook:like-callback.html.twig' %}